-Comprehensive exams are administered and scheduled by the Office of Programs for Academic Support and Enrichment (PASE) during the student's last semester of course work.
-Before the exam takes place, the Department Chair and/or Advisory Committee Chair will ask faculty in the student's major and minor fields to submit questions.
+Comprehensive examinations are administered by the Testing Center during the student's last semester of course work.
+Before the examination takes place, the Department Chair and/or Advisory Committee Chair will ask faculty in the student's major and minor fields to submit questions.

-Last Day to Take Examination
+Last Day to Take the Comprehensive Examination

-The last Friday of October (Fall Semester) or March (Spring Semester) is the last day to take the exam for graduation in that semester.
-Exams may be scheduled in the summer at the discretion of the Department Chair.
+The last Friday of October (Fall Semester) or March (Spring Semester) is the last day to take the comprehensive examination for graduation in that semester.
+Examinations may be scheduled in the summer at the discretion of the Department Chair.

-Format and Grading of the Exam
+Format and Evaluation of the Comprehensive Examination

-This exam will vary in format according to departmental requirements, but it should include written responses that cover the class work taken in the student's major and minor fields as well as questions covering basic general knowledge in these disciplines.
+The comprehensive examination will vary in format according to departmental requirements, but it should include written responses that cover the class work taken in the student's major and minor fields, as well as questions covering basic general knowledge in these disciplines.
 An oral defense of the student's written answers may be required at the discretion of the advisory committee.

 At the examination, each master's student will be given a number of questions selected by the student's committee chair that cover the courses taken by the student in the major and minor fields.
 Topics for questions will not be announced prior to the examination.
 Each student will ordinarily have one hour per question for a maximum of 4 hours.
 The department will supply writing materials or computer, which will be used for each question.
-Students should be prepared to show a picture identification when going for the exam.
+Students should be prepared to show a picture identification when going for the examination.

-Each faculty member who has submitted a question will judge whether the student has responded sufficiently well to that question to deserve a passing grade, and this judgment will be reported first to the chair of the Advisory Committee and finally to the Department Chair.
+Each faculty member who has submitted a question will judge whether the student has responded sufficiently to that question to deserve a passing grade, and this judgment will be reported first to the chair of the Advisory Committee, and finally to the Department Chair.
 It is also the prerogative of each faculty member involved to request that the student undergo further written or oral examination on a particular question.
-The student=s Advisory Committee makes a final recommendation to the Department Chair concerning the student=s performance on the exam (i.e., pass or fail).
-All grades for comprehensives will be sent to the office of the Department Chair no later than the second Friday of November (Fall Semester) or April (Spring Semester).
+The student's Advisory Committee makes a final recommendation to the Department Chair concerning the student's performance on the exam (i.e., pass or fail) utilizing the Comprehensive Examination Form.
+All recommendations for comprehensive examinations will be sent to the office of the Department Chair no later than the second Friday of November (Fall Semester) or the second Friday of April (Spring Semester).
+The Department Chair will forward the Comprehensive Examination Form to the College Dean and the College Dean will forward the form to the Dean of the Graduate School.

-A student who does not complete all degree requirements within one year of passing the comprehensive exam will have to take and pass it again.
-A student who fails to pass one or more questions of the exam will be allowed one opportunity to repeat and pass the exam.
+A student who does not complete all degree requirements within one year of passing the comprehensive examination will have to take and pass it again.
+A student who fails to pass one or more questions of the examination will be allowed one opportunity to repeat and pass the examination.

 All degree requirements must be completed within five years of beginning the master's degree.
-The comprehensive exam must be taken before a student can sign up for Thesis classes 1 or 2.
+The comprehensive examination must be taken before a student can sign up for Thesis courses.